MooersLab/cctbxsnips-Emacs/README.md

 2. **Optional** If you want to use these snippets from Emacs to edit live cells in Jupyter or Colab notebooks, install [GhostText](https://ghosttext.fregante.com/) in your browser and atomic-chrome in [Emacs](https://github.com/alpha22jp/atomic-chrome).

 Below is the related configuration for my Emacs initialization file.
-Note that I have set the default programming language scope to Python so that code cells in Jupyter notebooks open in Emacs as being in the Python-mode went sent to Emacs from the web browser that is running the Jupyter session.
+Note that I have set the default programming language scope to Python so that code cells in Jupyter notebooks open in Emacs as being in the Python-mode were sent to Emacs from the web browser running the Jupyter session.

 ```elisp
 ;; atomic-chrome, used to interact with GhostText extension for Google Chrome.